thatonearchguy/coremark/README.md

 # Building and Running

-To build and run the benchmark, type
+In a typical Linux system, to build and run the benchmark, type

 `> make`

 Full results are available in the files `run1.log` and `run2.log`.
 CoreMark result can be found in `run1.log`.

+For information on using CoreMark with microcontrollers or embedded processor systems with an OS, please see [barebones_porting.md](./barebones_porting.md).

 ## Cross Compiling

 For cross compile platforms please adjust `core_portme.mak`, `core_portme.h` (and possibly `core_portme.c`) according to the specific platform used.
 When porting to a new platform, it is recommended to copy one of the default port folders  (e.g. `mkdir <platform> && cp linux/* <platform>`), adjust the porting files, and run: